malparty/xavv1-remix/README.md

 - use `CMD + backspace` to delete characters until the start of the line
 - use `OPT + backspace` to delete characters until the start of the word
 - use `SHIFT + arrows` to select the part of the text to remove (arrows allow for being triggered many times when kept pressed).
-This allows me to ensure the expected characters are selected before I press the backspace key – it's easier to fix a bad text selection than to `undo` a chain backspace with precision (generally the whole chain removal will be undo when you expect to only undo 1 or 2 characters)
+This allows me to ensure the expected characters are selected before I press the backspace key – it's easier to fix a bad text selection than to `undo` a chain backspace with precision (generally the whole chain removal will be undone when you expect to only undo 1 or 2 characters)

 ## Install

-Clone this repo as a sub-repo in the subfolder of the Qmk repo: `qmk_firmware/keyboards/cantor/keymaps/`:
+Add this repos as a git submodule inside the `qmk_firmware/keyboards/cantor/keymaps` folder:

 ```
-cd qmk_firmware/keyboards/cantor/keymaps/
+cd qmk_firmware/keyboards/cantor/keymaps
 git submodule add https://github.com/malparty/xavv1-remix.git
 ```